GAIGResearch/java-pommerman/README.md

 	* 5 MCTS 200 iterations, length: 12 <br>
 	* 6 Human Player (controls: cursor keys + space bar)  <br>

+Examples:
+ * A single game with full observability.
+This is also the default mode when no arguments are passed:
+ 	* 'java -jar run.jar 0 1 1 -1 2 3 4 5'
+ * A single game with partial observability, where you're in control of one player:
+ 	* 'java -jar run.jar 0 1 1 2 0 1 2 6'
+ * Executes several games, headless.
+Two different random seeds for the level generation, repeated 5 times each (for a total of 5x2 games).
+ 	* 'java -jar run.jar 1 2 5 4 2 3 4 1'
+ * Executes several games, headless, repeated 10 times each.
+Same configuration as the one used in the paper, including the 20 seeds.
+ 	* 'java -jar run.jar 1 -1 10 4 2 3 4 1'

 Notes:
- * If you provide N=1 for the second argument, the program will run a single game, with graphics on, using the agents specified in parameters 3-6.
+ * If you provide N=1, the program will run a single game, with graphics on, using the agents specified in parameters 4-7.
- * If you provide N=20 for the second argument, the program will run 20 games with the *specific seeds* used in the AIIDE 2019 paper (graphics off, results reported at the end).
+ * If you provide S=-1, the program will run N games with the *specific _20_ seeds* used in the AIIDE 2019 paper (graphics off, results reported at the end).
- * If you provide any other N>1, the program will run N games with *random seeds*, with graphics off, using the agents specified in parameters 3-6 and results being reported at the end.
+ * If you provide any other S>1, the program will run N games with *_S_ random seeds* (total games, NxS), graphics off, using the agents specified in parameters 4-7 and results being reported at the end.
  * The Human Player (option 6) is only available when N=1.

 You can modify the code to execute different games as well (i.e. different agents or their parameters).
 For extra Java-pommerman wiki/documentation, visit this: https://github.com/GAIGResearch/java-pommerman/wiki